cloudmesh-community/hid-sp18-411/swagger/cloudmesh/virtualdirectory/README.md

 #### Makefile
 * The swagger service can then be run locally with the command, make sure the database is up and running:
     `
     mongod --dbpath /hid-sp18-411/swagger/cloudmesh
     `
-    From a new session host the mongo server with the below command `
-    mongo --host 127.0.0.1:27017
+* From a new session host the mongo server with the below command ` mongo --host 127.0.0.1:27017
     `
+* To finally run the service
     `
     sudo make start-service
     `